-Students are expected to attend regularly and punctually all classes in which they are enrolled.
+Students are expected to attend all enrolled classes regularly and punctually.

 All students shall be provided in writing the attendance requirements established by each instructor or department.
 Absences exceeding these requirements may result in the student being withdrawn from a class by the instructor.